sudosoph/docs/content/getting-started/tutorials/going-live/go-live-checklist.md

 Section Customer Engineers work with customers to complete the steps in the Go-Live Checklist to launch an application.

-The Go-Live Check-list guides us systematically through a series of steps to generate a highly functional, secure, and customized edge computing application.
+The Go-Live Checklist guides us systematically through a series of steps to generate a highly functional, secure, and customized edge computing application.

  Step | Task | Status | Owner | ETA | Notes
 ------|------|--------|-------|-----|-------